Glossary

 Partner

 A person you are legally married to, or in a civil union or de facto relationship with, and who you live with in a genuine and stable partnership.
-Partners can be of the same or opposite sex.
+Partners can be of the same sex or different sexes.

 Passport